th-koeln/wpf_dig_kom/index.md

 ## Conclusion

 Overall the project was successful.
-Since everyoneapproached with a different motivation or a different expectation of the project, one cannot assume that each the same experience could take with them.
+Since everyone approached with a different motivation or a different expectation of the project, one cannot assume that each the same experience could take with them.
 It was surprising how much you could create in an international team with different group members.
 Unfortunately, there were difficulties in planning the project.
 Because each member had a different motivation in the project, the relationship was a little unbalanced.
 For us from